 While many businesses processing personal data are required, by law, to notify the Information Commissioner's Office (ICO), they can do so directly for a fee of £35 per year.
 Often, small firms that process such data for limited purposes are exempt from notification altogether.
 For more information, visit the ICO website or call the helpline on 0303 123 1113.

 Businesses also need to beware of bogus health and safety organisations.
 Small firms have been sent letters requesting between £125 and £250 to become registered with a false enforcement agency that promises to run checks on their health and safety provisions.

-All UK organisations are required by law to register with a health and safety enforcement agency, either the Health and Safety Executive (HSE) or their local authority, but this service is free of charge.
+Some organisations are required by law to register with a health and safety enforcement agency, either the Health and Safety Executive (HSE) or their local authority, but this service is free of charge.
 The HSE never sends out unsolicited demands for money.
-Visit the HSE website or call the HSE infoline on 0845 345 0055.
+Visit the HSE website or call the HSE Advisory Team on 0300 003 1747.
 Alternatively, call your local environmental health service for advice.